+CONCEPT: Non-motorized staging area at the Lake Mary Road winter closure Develop a formal non-motorized staging area at the Lake Mary Road winter closure, east of Lake Mary Road and above the bridge.
+Facilities will include signage and parking.
+The staging area will be open to non-motorized use year-round (see Winter Map ID #16).
+The Panorama Vista Trail would be rerouted to start from this staging area (see Summer Map ID #12b), and a safe crossing at the staging area itself would need to be constructed.
+This staging area will be served by public transit (see Summer Map ID #28).
+12a RATIONALE: This staging area will relieve existing pressure on the current Lake Mary Road parking used to access the Sherwins, Panorama Dome, and other Lakes Basin recreation amenities, as well as on the Mill City staging area (see Summer Map ID #4).
+It also will help to eliminate pullout parking that is currently happening along Lake Mary Road (a high-traffic, high-speed road).
+The safe crossing could include use of a four-way stop at the intersection, speed bumps, and diagonal parking along the staging area, which could also slow traffic.
 CONCEPT: Soft-surface non-motorized trail connecting the Lake Mary Road staging area to the Panorama Vista Trail, Panorama Dome Trail, and the Lake Mary Road Bike Path Develop a soft-surface non-motorized trail that connects from the end of the Lake Mary Road Bike Path at the bridge and continues on the east side of the road to connect to Panorama Dome Trail.
-Realign the northern end of Panorama Vista Trail to parallel the road, with a connection to the Lake Mary Road winter closure staging area and the south end of the trail.
+Realign the northern end of Panorama Vista Trail to parallel the road, with a connection to the Lake Mary Road winter closure staging area (see Summer Map ID #12a) and the south end of the trail.
 Build a bridge that connects the Lake Mary Road Bike Path to the soft-surface trail described here.
 This would be constructed on the east side of the existing bridge where the Lake Mary Road Bike Path currently ends.
 12b RATIONALE: User safety will be increased by keeping users off of Old Mammoth Road.
 Panorama Vista Trail realignment will eliminate use of the dangerous southern end of the trail at its intersection with Lake Mary Road.
 The bridge will allow bike-path users to utilize the safe crossing to the Lake Mary Road winter closure staging area (see Summer Map ID #12a).
-The trail connection will connect users in the lower Sherwins area and Panorama Dome with the Lake Mary Road Bike Path as well as provide safe and accessible connectivity between the Lakes Basin, Mammoth Mountain Ski Area (MMSA) Bike Park, and Panorama Dome.
-NOTE: See also Summer Map ID #5b, #5c, #12a, #14, #15, and #17.
+The trail connection will connect users in the lower Sherwins area and Panorama Dome with the Lake Mary Road Bike Path as well as provide safe and accessible connectivity between the Lakes Basin, the Mammoth Mountain Ski Area (MMSA) Bike Park, and Panorama Dome.
+Map ID Description